LinuxLab-ESGI/Minicom-Memento/README.md

 ```
 <i>For RedHat ones</i>

 Of course, to use Minicom you will need an equipment with a serial port like a switch or a router for example.
-This connection is possible only if you have a serial wire (depends of the equipment and it's brand).
+This connection is possible only if you have a serial wire (depends of the equipment and its brand).

 ## I - Presentation